libsdl-org/SDL/docs/README-riscos.md

     cmake --build build-riscos
     cmake --install build-riscos

-When using GCCSDK 4.7.4 release 6 or earlier versions, the builtin atomic functions are broken, meaning it's currently necessary to compile with `--disable-gcc-atomics` using autotools or `-DSDL_GCC_ATOMICS=OFF` using CMake.
+When using GCCSDK 4.7.4 release 6 or earlier versions, the builtin atomic functions are broken, meaning it's currently necessary to compile with `-DSDL_GCC_ATOMICS=OFF` using CMake.
 Newer versions of GCCSDK don't have this problem.

 Current level of implementation